 No matter you are a student preparing a presentation for a subject, a tutor making a demo for trainees, or a marketer calling for business collaborations, PowerPoint is always the primary and easiest way to show your ideas.
 But never take it as a collection of plain still slides.
 Studies show that video is the most effective form to impress audiences, but ignored in most cases.
 And only 4% of presenters utilize videos in their PowerPoint files.
 So size the chance to stand out by adding videos to your PowerPoint.

 However, many precious and authoritative videos are documented on DVDs.
 Is it possible to embed a DVD clip into a PowerPoint?

-Although we can't insert DVD into PowerPoint directly.
-We can convert the DVD to a format supported by PowerPoint, then things are as easy as embedding digitalized videos to it.
-And that's exactly where VideoProc comes to help.
+Although we can't insert DVD into PowerPoint directly, we can convert the DVD to a format supported by PowerPoint, then things are as easy as embedding digitalized videos to it.
+And that's exactly where VideoProc Converter comes to help.

-VideoProc - Embed DVD into PowerPoint [HD, Fast, Easy]
+VideoProc Converter - Embed DVD into PowerPoint [HD, Fast, Easy]

 - Safe, intelligent DVD detection, and user-friendly.